Purussaurus: Paleoecology

 The diet of Purussaurus likely included the extinct turtle Stupendemys, crocodilians including Charactosuchus, Gryposuchus, and Mourasuchus, Anhinga birds, and mammals including: sloths, bats, rodents related to the modern capybara (Josephoartigasia) weighing up to 700 kg (1540 lb), the primate Stirtonia, and river dolphins.
 Rivers, floodplains, and lake environments were present.
 Marine and freshwater fish, turtles, crocodilians, and terrestrial and aquatic mammals are associated with Venezuelan P. mirandai.
 Its environment is described as tropical and coastal.
 The earlier Colombian P. neivensis lived alongside a massive variety of fauna, including astrapotheres such as Granastrapotherium and Xenastrapotherium, the early species of Mourasuchus and Gryposuchus, and the terrestrial crocodyliform Langstonia.
 Bite marks on the tibia of a phorusrhacid from this locality are consistent with a caimanine, possibly a young individual of Purussaurus, though whether this represents scavenging or active predation is unclear.
 This fauna dates from 13 million years ago, in the Laventan stage of the Late Miocene.

 Etymology

-The genus was named for the Purus River, where its fossils were first found.
+The genus was named for the Purus River, where its fossils were first found, and the Greek word σαύρος (sauros) meaning "reptile" or "lizard".